Exmor: Exmor R

 Exmor R is a back-illuminated version of Sony's CMOS image sensor.
 Exmor R was announced by Sony on 11 June 2008 and was the world's first mass-produced implementation of the back-illuminated sensor technology.
 Sony claims that Exmor R is approximately twice as sensitive as a normal front illuminated sensor.

 This active pixel sensor is found in several Sony mobile phones and cameras as well as Apple's iPhone 4s and 5.
 Originally, Exmor R was limited to smaller sensors for camcorders, compact cameras and mobile phones, but the Sony ILCE-7RM2 full-frame camera introduced on the 10 June 2015 features an Exmor R sensor as well.

 Exmor RS

-Exmor RS is the world's first stacked CMOS image sensor and was announced by Sony on 20 August 2012.
+Exmor RS was announced on 20 August 2012 and is the world's first stacked CMOS image sensor.
 Subsequently, Sony announced the first 3-layer stacked CMOS sensor, which added DRAM cell array in the middle.

 From the Exmor RS line, IMX582 or IMX586 sensors are widely implemented as 48 megapixel smartphone cameras (e.g. Samsung Galaxy S20), with the sensors having almost identical specifications, but for the IMX586 supporting faster frame rates at 4K.
 In early 2020, the IMX586 was followed by the IMX686, enlarging the format to 1/1.72" (increasing resolution to 64 megapixels), but keeping the same pixel size.
 Pixel binning is used to reduce the high sensor resolution to standard photographic resolutions such as 4K, overcoming some of the traditional limitations of Bayer filtering.